yacinemehadji/yacinemehadji.github.io/content/projects/pandas/index.md

 Future developments include:

 * Extension to additional pulmonary diseases
-* Transfer learning with architectures such as MobileNetV2 and EfficientNet
+* Transfer learning with MobileNetV2 and EfficientNet
 * Lung and lesion segmentation
 * Pulmonary nodule detection
 * Integration of LIDC-IDRI and LUNA16